 5345.
 Statistical Concepts for Business and Management (3).
 Statistical applications using the personal computer, with emphasis on proper presentation and interpretation of statistics in managerial settings.
 Topics include descriptive statistics, graphical methods, estimation, testing, regression, forecasting, and quality control.

 5347.
 Advanced Statistical Methods (3).
 Discrete and continuous probability distributions, maximum likelihood, Bayesian methods, simulation, statistical methods for learning, prediction, and decision making.
 Uses calculus.

 5348.
 Applied Distribution-Free Statistics in Business (3).
-Prerequisite: ISQS 5345 or consent of instructor.
+Prerequisite: C or better in ISQS 5345 or instructor consent.
 Distribution-free statistical techniques of inference from non-normal populations and tests of nonparametric hypotheses applied to business problems.

 5349.
 Regression Analysis (3).
-Prerequisite: ISQS 5347.
+Prerequisite: C or better in ISQS 5347.
 Foundations and major topics of regression analysis, model formulation, and methods to deal with standard and nonstandard regression applications in business.

 5359.
 Individual Study in ISQS (3).
-Prerequisite: Consent of instructor.
+Prerequisite: Instructor consent.
 Directed individual study of advanced ISQS topics varying with the need of the particular student.
-Can be repeated for credit if subject matter is different.
+May be repeated for credit if subject matter is different.

 5382.
 Internship in Information Systems and Quantitative Science (3).
-Prerequisite: Consent of instructor.
+Prerequisite: Instructor consent.
 Permits students to enhance their knowledge within their field of specialization through application of concepts, principles, and techniques learned in the classroom.

 6338.
 Database Concepts (3).
 Model organizational data and business rules; logical and physical designs of relational databases, data warehousing, data mining, and data administration.

 6340.
 Decision Support Systems (3).
 Prerequisite: ISQS 6338.
 Theories of decision making, DSS software and design, artificial intelligence in DSS, executive information systems, and institutionalization and behavioral factors.

 6341.
 Data Communications and Network Management (3).
 Concepts and terminology of data communications, network design, client-server architecture, distributed information systems with focus on communications architecture, and management.

 6348.
 Applied Multivariate Analysis (3).
-Prerequisite: ISQS 5347 or consent of instructor.
+Prerequisite: C or better in ISQS 5347 or instructor consent.
 Multivariate methods for business research, including classification, visualization, testing, clustering, and latent structure.

 6349.
 Predictive Analysis (3).
-Prerequisite: ISQS 5347 or consent of instructor.
+Prerequisite: C or better in ISQS 5347 or instructor consent.
 Forecasting methods for business and econometrics.
 Smoothing; autocorrelations; spectra autoregressive, MA, and ARMA models; Box-Jenkins and REGARMA models.